-Recommended version: If you can find a copy, Blue Burst (PC) is the definitive release, adding in a new episode as well as improved visuals and controls over the others, and it can even still be played online through third-party servers.
+Recommended version: Blue Burst (PC) is the definitive release, adding in a new episode as well as improved visuals and controls over the others, and it can even still be played online through third-party servers.
 Otherwise, your best bet may be the second Gamecube version ("Episodes 1 and 2 Plus"), which features four player local co-op in splitscreen mode, several quests that were online-only in the original release, and a handful of bug fixes.
 Avoid the Xbox version, as it requires an Xbox Live account to play even in offline mode (and as the online services for the original Xbox are long discontinued, it makes this version effectively unplayable).

 Tags: MMORPG, Science Fantasy, Customizable Characters, Dungeon Crawler, Randomized Content, Grindfest, Adjustable Difficulty, Automatic Saves, Mid-Length Campaign, Downloadable Content (Meh)